sushant0709/sushant0709/README.md

 [![Medium Badge](https://img.shields.io/badge/-@SushantKhattar-03a57a?style=flat-square&labelColor=000000&logo=Medium&link=https://medium.com/@skhattar82/)](https://medium.com/@skhattar82/)
 [![Gmail Badge](https://img.shields.io/badge/-skhattar82@gmail.com-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:skhattar82@gmail.com)](mailto:skhattar82@gmail.com)

-## Hi 👋,
+## Hello World 👋,
-I'm Sushant Khattar, I'm an embedded software engineer 👨‍💻 who is passionate about mathematics and machine learning.
-I like watching and playing cricket 🏏, always open to have a chat regarding any sports.

-- 🔭 I’m currently working in NXP Semiconductors and my everyday work revolves around cryptography and hardware
-- 🌱 I’m currently learning Data Science and Machine Learning
+I'm Sushant Khattar, a dedicated Computer Science graduate student at NC State University.
+With a background as an Embedded Software Engineer at NXP Semiconductors, where I specialized in developing Security Firmware, I've delved into the intricacies of technology and cybersecurity.
+My passion extends to a keen interest in mathematics and the fascinating world of machine learning.

+In addition to my academic and professional pursuits, I have a deep love for cricket, both as a spectator and player.
+I'm always up for a spirited discussion about this beloved sport.

+Currently, I'm expanding my horizons by exploring the realm of web technologies, adding to my repertoire of skills.
+If you ever want to chat about technology, share some entertaining memes, or dive into the exciting world of sports, feel free to reach out to me.

+Here are a few quick facts about me:

+🔭 I'm currently focused on mastering web technologies.
-- 💬 Ask me about: tech, memes, sports
+💬 I'm always up for discussions on tech, memes, and sports.
-- 😄 Pronouns: he/him
+😄 My preferred pronouns are he/him.
--  ⚡ Languages: Python, C, C++, Java
+⚡ I'm proficient in several programming languages, including Python, C, C++, and JavaScript.
+Feel free to connect with me, whether it's to discuss the latest tech trends, share a good laugh, or chat about your favorite sports moments. 🏏👨‍💻🚀

 > Carpe Diem!!